miliarch/pybitcalcweb/README.md

 # Python Bit Calculator (Web)

-A web base bit calculator that produces a conversion table of bit/byte values.
+A web based bit calculator that produces a conversion table of bit/byte values.

 ## Screenshot